 Yes, GWC has set up a number of channels for customer communication on specific issues like water quality, water pressure, leak reporting, etc. For GWC contact information click here.

 In addition, GWC's Board of Directors encourages public comment in each board meeting.
-These meetings are held monthly in the GWC office, located at 1579 Virginia Ranch Rd in Gardnerville.
-Click here for a schedule of upcoming board meetings.
+These meetings are held on the second Tuesday of the month at 5pm in the GWC office, located at 1579 Virginia Ranch Rd in Gardnerville.
+Click here for a board meeting agendas.
+Click here for a board meeting minutes.
 In this fashion, the opportunity for high-level feedback is increased significantly.
 Any time management proposes a rule or rate change, these will be brought to the board for approval, and customers will be given the opportunity to give input.
 Also, the GWC bylaws provide for citizen advisory committees as appointed at the board's discretion.

 The staff at GWC would like to remind you that if you are moving, it is your responsibility to notify us to terminate the water service at your current place of residence.
 Please contact GWC seven days before your termination date.
 To request a transfer or termination of service, please contact us at (775) 782-2339.

 How often does GWC send out water bills?

 GWC bills customers bi-monthly.
 Water bills are sent out in January, March, May, July, September, and November.
 If you have not received your bill by the 15th of the billing month, please contact our office immediately at (775) 782-2339.